-Select OpenCollective as the beneficiary in order for your donors to receive tax-deductible status [recommended],
+Select OpenCollective Foundation as the beneficiary in order for your donors to receive tax-deductible status [recommended],

-or you collect them on your own behalf, and transfer them to your initiative as one lump sum. [non-tax-deductible status for your donors]
+or you collect them on your own behalf, and transfer them to your initiative as one lump sum. [it will not be tax-deductible for your donors]

 Since initiatives can receive and spend funds via PayPal from within the Open Collective platform, you should not set up an external PayPal account for receiving or spending funds.

 Through OCF’s 501(c)(3) status, our initiatives are eligible for a variety of nonprofit rates and benefits.
 Don’t forget to inquire to vendors and venues about a possible discount!

 Keep in mind that nonprofit rates are not a legal process.
 It's up to the vendor's discretion whether or not they offer initiatives a nonprofit rate.

 Unfortunately, Techsoup is not compatible with fiscal hosting.

 Slack officially offers a nonprofit discount through TechSoup, but there may be a possibility, however, of receiving a nonprofit rate directly from Slack.
 We reached out to them directly and they indicated that our hosted groups can apply for nonprofit rates directly.
 Please let us know if it works!

 Reach out to us is you would like to create a Google for Nonprofits or Google Workspace (a.k.a.
 G Suite) account for your initiative.